 What kind of coffee does Chick-Fil-A use?

-Chick-Fil-A buys a high end speciality coffee from an organization known as Thrive Farmers.
+Chick-Fil-A’s standard coffee is a high end speciality coffee from an organization known as Thrive Farmers.

 According to Chick-Fil-A, “The coffee THRIVE Farmers brews for Chick-fil-A is unique.
 It was specially developed to match the flavors on the restaurant’s breakfast menu.
 It’s also the first coffee in the quick-service restaurant industry to earn the distinction of “specialty grade,” a designation bestowed by the Specialty Coffee Association of America upon just 10 percent of the world’s coffee based on balance, body, taste and aroma.”